-CVWD currently reports there are 95 active connections to the water system that are approximately divided between residential and (information forthcoming) non-residential users.
+CVWD currently reports there are 95 active connections to the water system.
 Total connections have remained constant over the last five years despite an overall 2.6% increase in CVWD's permanent resident population.
 The following table summarizes recent and current service connections.